James Rodger

 About me

-I study the ecology and evolution of plant reproduction, and currently hold a postdoctoral fellowship in Cang Hui's group in the Department of Mathematical Sciences at Stellenbosch University, South Africa.
-My specific interests include the causes of pollen limitation and importance of pollinators for plant reproduction; the role of self-fertilisation in colonisation success, including for invasive species; and the evolution of self-fertilisation.
-The effect of plant abundance on pollination is a central theme in my research: how low abundance reduces pollination success; how this is mediated by traits of plants, pollinators and the community; and the implications for plant populations, communities, and macroecological patterns.
+I have two strands of research, the ecology and evolution of plant reproduction and the causes of patterns and change in biodiversity.
+I hold a postdoctoral fellowship in the GLiTRS project and in Cang Hui's group in the Department of Mathematical Sciences at Stellenbosch University, South Africa.
+My interests in plant reproduction include the causes of pollen limitation and the importance of pollinators for plant reproduction; the role of self-fertilisation in colonisation success, including for invasive species; and the evolution of self-fertilisation.
+I am also interested in how species richness and change in species composition are related to environmental conditions, biotic interactions, and dispersal.

 Research Overview: Past, Present and Future